CyVerse-learning-materials/genome_annotation_quality/step1.rst

 7. Click **Launch Analysis**.
 You will receive a notification that the job has been submitted and running.
 Click on 'Access your analysis here' link.

+8. Repeat the same steps for benchmarking with gold-standard dataset.

 ..
 	#### Comment: short text description goes here ####